 Review the full regulation online for complete information.
 Violations include cheating, plagiarism, fabrication, forgery and obstruction, multiple submissions of the same work for credit, misconduct in research and creative endeavors, and computer misuse.
-The full policy is available on the Office of Graduate Studies Policies and Procedures website, Academic Policies, Section 7: http://www.grad.usf.edu/policies.php.
+The full policy is available on the Office of Graduate Studies Policies and Procedures website, Academic Policies, Section 7.